GhostRider61/GhostRider61.github.io/README.md

-# GhostRider61.github.io
+# GhostRider61 Github Pages

-This is the gaga from gugus
+This is the GostRider61 Github Pages Homepage